How Data applications power innovation and big data decision making

 Today, this company leverages Starburst Galaxy as an embedded query engine which enables their customers to expand their log data queries up to 90 days and unlocks new use cases within their existing customer base while offloading the management of Trino to Starburst Galaxy.
 With this expansion and new markets (9 total), this company believes they have an opportunity to IPO in the next 12-18 months.

-Data apps continue to shape the landscape of tomorrow’s insights
+Data applications shape the landscape of tomorrow’s insights

 Data apps have revolutionized ways of work and have directly impacted how customers think about exceptional product experiences.
 While these applications have been difficult to build historically, continuous waves of innovation have allowed for streamlined development, management, and adoption of these tools.
 How we design today must plan for the future, and how we build for the future must be flexible enough to navigate unknowns.
 The future of data applications will be shaped by a combination of technological advancements, societal shifts, regulatory changes, and unforeseen breakthroughs.